mdmoss/bamboo-leave-to-slack/README.md

 - Run the bot periodically.
 Cron is likely the easiest way, but you're free to choose your own adventure here.

+### BambooHR API key permissions

+If the BambooHR user you use to pull leave information has sufficient permissions, this bot will fetch and display the preferred name for users, rather than the name provided by the leave endpoint.
+This isn't well tested at this point in time, so your mileage may vary.